 When installing the fan coil, either in the horizontal or vertical position, make certain that the unit is installed level in order to handle condensate drainage.
 The condensate drain should be trapped, and the drain line sloped toward the drain at a 1/4" per foot slope.
 Ensure that no screws puncture the drain pan.

 The Airmax Accessory slab coil must be installed in a vertical position (horizontal airflow through the coil) or condensate drainage problems will result.
-It is acceptable use a field supplied "A" type evaporative coil as long as the coil is located in the return air section of the system.
-Contact your Airmax representative for additional information.
+It is acceptable use a field supplied "A" type evaporative coil.